akiagarwal/cogo-project/jaeger-tracing/docker-elk-a-jgr-C/README.md

-# Docker Monitoring with the ELK Stack
+# Docker Monitoring with the ELK Stack for jaeger data

-This repo explains how to build Docker containers and then explores how to use Filebeat to send logs to Logstash before storing them in Elasticsearch and analyzing them with Kibana.

-The complete tutorial can be found here: https://aboullaite.me/docker-monitoring-with-the-elk-stack
+This is the implementation of the jaeger client which is configured to send its generated data to elastic search which can then be visulaized on kibana.

+## Running the setup

+Simply run `docker-compose up --build`
+This will get your full elk stack and jaeger client running.
+Now run whaterver apps or nginx servers that are configured for jaeger opentracing and you will be able to see the data on kibana under the discover section.